ktbaek/Copenhagen-tree-data/README.md

 - Check that year of planting is within an expected range
 - Normalize hybrid markers (e.g. `x` to `hybr.`)
 - Normalize cultivar quotes (e.g. `"` to `'`)
-- Fix mistakes in scientific names (e.g. spelling, casing, diacritics, missing species epithet in cultivars, missing hybrid markers) according to [these rules](rules/latin_regex.csv)
+- Fix mistakes in scientific names (e.g. spelling, casing, diacritics, missing species epithet in cultivars, missing hybrid markers) according to [these](rules/latin_regex.csv) and [these](rules/latin_regex_malus.csv) rules

 ### Normalization and mapping in postgreSQL
 - Separate scientific names into taxonomic components